 The two approaches have different advantages.
 Stratified grouping permits a separation of concerns between the core language and the module system.
-It also captures high-level structure well in a way that is easy to manage and discover in large libraries, closely related to the advantages of the little theories approach [FGT92].
+It also captures high-level structure well in a way that is easy to manage and discover in large libraries.
 But integrated grouping allows applying base language operations (such as quantification or tactics) to the grouping constructs.
-For this reason, the (relatively simple) stratified Coq module system is disregarded in favor of records in major developments such as [Mat].
+For this reason, the (relatively simple) stratified Coq module system is dismissed in favor of records in major developments such as [Mat].

-Allowing both features can lead to a duplication of work where the same hierarchy is formalized once using theories and once using records.
+Moreover, allowing both features can lead to a duplication of work where the same hierarchy is formalized once using theories and once using record.
 A compromise solution is common in object-oriented programming languages, where classes behave very much like stratified grouping but are at the same time normal types of the type system.
 We call this internalizing the higher level features.
-While combining advantages of stratified and integrated grouping, internalizing is a very heavyweight type system feature: stratified grouping does not change the type system at all, and integrated grouping can be easily added to or removed from a type system, but internalization adds a very complex type system feature from the get-go.
-It has not been applied much to logics and similar formal systems: the only example we are aware of is the FoCaLiZe [Har+12] system.
-A much weaker form of internalization is used in OBJ and related systems based on stratified grouping: here theories may be used as (and only as) the types of parameters of parametric theories.
-Most similarly to our approach, OCaml's first-class modules internalize the theory (called $module\ type$ in OCaml) M as the type module M; contrary to both OO-languages and our approach, this kind of internalization is in addition and unrelated to integrated grouping.

-In any case, because theories usually allow for advanced declarations like imports, definitions, and notations, as well as extra-logical declarations, systematically internalizing theories requires a correspondingly expressive integrated grouping construct.
+The idea of internalized grouping is very appealing but has not been applied much to logics and similar formal systems.
+The only example we are aware of is the FoCaLiZe [Har+12] system.
+But because theories allow for advanced declarations like imports, definitions, and notations, as well as extra-logical declarations, systematically internalizing theories requires correspondingly expressive record types.
 Records with defined fields are comparatively rare; e.g., present in [Luo09] and OO-languages.
-Similarly, imports between record types and/or record terms are featured only sporadically, e.g., in Nuprl [Con+86], maybe even as an afterthought only.
+Similarly, imports between record types and/or record terms are featured only sporadically, e.g., in Nuprl [Con+86], maybe even as an afterthought.